-In April 2021, we entered into an Equity Distribution Agreement with BofA Securities, Inc., CIBC World Markets Corp, Credit Suisse Securities (USA) LLC, and J.P.
-Morgan Securities LLC, collectively the sales agents, pursuant to which we may offer and sell shares of our common stock from time to time, having an aggregate gross sales price of up to \$200.0 million, through an At-the-Market (ATM) offering program, including an equity forward sales component.
-This is a three-year agreement, expiring on February 11, 2024.
-During the twelve months ended December 31, 2021, we issued 1,966,117 shares of our common stock under the ATM program at an average price of \$63.81, for net proceeds of \$124.0 million, which is net of sales commissions and other fees paid of approximately \$1.3 million.
-We did not issue equity through the ATM program during 2022.
+In April 2021, NW Corp entered into an Equity Distribution Agreement pursuant to which we could offer and sell shares of our common stock from time to time, having an aggregate gross sales price of up to \$200.0 million, through an At-the-Market (ATM) offering program.
+During the twelve months ended December 31, 2023, NW Corp issued 1,432,738 shares of our common stock under the ATM program at an average price of \$52.02, for net proceeds of \$73.6 million, which is net of sales commissions and other fees paid of approximately \$0.9 million.
+We have completed the ATM offering program under this Equity Distribution Agreement.